Fortinetics Book a call →

 Fourth, sponsor relationships matter more than the technical package.
 A strong Agency sponsor advocating for your authorization moves schedules; a weak sponsor relationship produces delays.
 Treat sponsor communication as a program deliverable.

-Fifth, US-citizen operator requirements at IL5 are a people problem before they are a technical one.
+Fifth, the personnel affiliation rules are a people problem before they are a technical one, and they arrive at IL4, not IL5.
 Start it early.

 The practical sequence